3 Importing and exporting data

 "label": use only the labels; unlabelled values become NA

-"values: use only the values
+"values": use only the values

 ordered

-If TRUE create an ordered (ordinal) factor, if FALSE (the default) create a regular (nominal) factor.
+If TRUE create an ordered (ordinal) factor, if FALSE (the default) create

 The argument ordered